 We’ve created a poll to find out which name you prefer.
 But first a little background about how our galactic name came to be… The Mooncup® is of course our beloved brand name – the original medical-grade silicone menstrual cup….READ MORE

-City to Sea launches a period education programme to promote #PlasticFreePeriods in the UK schools
+City to Sea launches a Period Education Programme to promote #PlasticFreePeriods in UK schools

 We are proud to announce a partnership with the wonderful City to Sea for the launch of their period education programme for schools.

 Six hundred schools in the UK will receive relevant teacher training and product demonstration packs which will include the Mooncup® menstrual cup.

 “RETHINK PERIODS” provides period education in primary and secondary schools across the UK; introducing themes such as the environmental impact of disposables, taboos and culture, and period poverty.

 The programme is a huge step towards educating young people about the varied choice of reusable period products available to them and is a much-needed overhaul of the way menstrual health is taught in general.

 As part of the package teachers can download adaptable lesson plans and dynamic teaching resources for key stages 2 and 3.